JayBuckley7/PrimeRange/README.md

 # Prime Number Generator

-Back with another bold program, this time it's a console app that generates prime numbesr or lets you check their prime status. &nbsp;
+Back with another bold program, this time it's a console app that generates prime numbers or lets you check their prime status. &nbsp;
 The project is 3 main files"
 the tests, &nbsp;
 the generator and inteface where all the buiness logic is.&nbsp;